jedi-academy/learn-4711/data/labs/lab02.md

 first lab.
 The labs will be weighted equally in the marks worksheet, even if some of them have different raw scores because of their rubric.

-I will be looking at the features in your submitted webapp, to see if you succeeded at enhancing it per spec, in spite of the process; and I will be looking at the repository, its forks, and commit history, to determine how well you followed the collaboration process.
+We will be looking at the features in your submitted webapp, to see if you succeeded at enhancing it per spec, in spite of the process; and we will be looking at the repository, its forks, and commit history, to determine how well you followed the collaboration process.